soo-park/organza/README.md

-The markers in Google Map, the info modal window, and the information below all are dynamically generated from DB for scalablity.
+The markers in Google Map, the info modal window, and the information below all are dynamically generated from DB for scalability.

 ![Alt text](/NOT_FOR_DEPLOYMENT/production_screen_shots/map.png?raw=true "Optional Title")